probedock/probedock-sensu/README.md

 ### Pre-requisites

-For the `sensu-server` component, we need to create a Docker volume.
-It is expected to have a directory `/sensu`.

-In the `/sensu` directory, create the file `env.json` which will be used by `sensu-server` to create the configuration files at Docker container runtime.
-This file aims to contain sensitive configuration values like `tokens`, `passwords`, `webhook urls`.
+The `sensu-server` container uses a volume which is provided in this repos.
+Once started, the volume will be the `sensu-data` directory in this repo.

+Once you cloned this repository, you need to create the file `sensu-data/env.json`.
+You can use the `env-sample.json` file for that.
+Then you will have to update the file with the correct configuration for your needs.

+### Installation

 1. Clone this repository